The Markov-Chain Polytope with Applications: Proof of Lemma and Lemma

-The polynomial running time of the algorithm rested upon the correctness of the technical Lemma \ref{lem:Pointool} and Corollary \ref{cor:heightX}.
-The proof of Lemma \ref{lem:Pointool} requires deriving further technical properties of AIFV-$m$ trees.
-Corollary \ref{cor:heightX} will be a consequence of some of these derivations.
+The polynomial running time of the algorithm rested upon the correctness of the technical Lemmas \ref{lem:heightX} and \ref{lem:Pointool}.
+The proof of Lemma \ref{lem:Pointool} requires deriving further properties of AIFV-$m$ trees.
+Lemma \ref{lem:heightX} will be a consequence of some of these derivations.

-The main steps of the proof of Lemma \ref{lem:Pointool} are: \begin{itemize} \item generalize binary AIFV-$m$ codes trees to {\em extended} binary code trees; \item prove Lemma \ref{lem:Pointool} for these extended trees; \item convert this back to a proof of the original lemma. \end{itemize} We start by introducing the concept of extended binary code trees. \begin{definition}[Extended Binary AIFV-$m$ Codes] Fix $k \in [m].$ An {\em extended binary AIFV-$m$ code tree } $T^{ex}_{k}$ is defined exactly the same as a $T_k$ except that it is permitted to have an arbitrary number of leaves assigned the empty symbol $\epsilon,$ which is viewed as having source probability $0.$
+The main steps of the proof of Lemma \ref{lem:Pointool} are: \begin{itemize} \item generalize binary AIFV-$m$ code trees to {\em extended} binary code trees; these are AIFV-$m$ code trees that are permitted extra leaves, unassociated with source symbols. \item prove Lemma \ref{lem:Pointool} for these extended trees; \item convert this back to a proof of the original Lemma \ref{lem:Pointool}. \end{itemize} We first introduce the concept of extended binary code trees. \begin{definition}[Extended Binary AIFV-$m$ Codes] Fix $k \in [m].$ An {\em extended binary AIFV-$m$ code tree } $T^{ex}_{k}$ is defined exactly the same as a $T_k$ except that it is permitted to have an arbitrary number of leaves, i.e., master nodes of degree $0,$ assigned the empty symbol $\epsilon.$ The $\epsilon$-labelled leaves are given source probabilities $0.$\footnote{Since $T^{ex}_{k}$ satisfies Definitions \ref{def:node_typesX} and \ref{def:codeX}, just for a larger number of master nodes, it also satisfies Consequences (a)-(e) of those definitions.
+This fact will be used in the proof of Lemmas \ref{lem:node_restrictionX}. } See Figure \ref{fig:lemma1caseb}

 Let $\bange(T^{ex}_{k})$ denote the number of $\epsilon$-labelled leaves in $T^{ex}_{k}.$ Note that if $\bange(T^{ex}_{k})=0$, then $T^{ex}_{k} \in \TT_{k}(m,n)$. \end{definition}

 For notational convenience, let $\TT^{ex}_{k}(m,n)$, $f^{ex}_{k}(\xx, T^{ex}_k)$, and $g^{ex}_{k}(\xx)$ respectively denote the {\em extended versions} of $\TT_{k}(m,n)$, $f_{k}(\xx, T_k)$, and $g_{k}(\xx).$